 Shanghai is the centre of China’s new economic predominance.
 The area of Pudong has evolved into one of the world’s most astonishing skylines in a mere 20 years, now rivalling anything from New York to Dubai.
 Shanghai moreover hosts some of the world’s most innovative buildings, such as the Shanghai tower, the tallest building in Asia, which contains a wide range of sustainability elements and has been completed using the most state of the art building technology.

 7. Athens, Greece

-Akin to the Romans, the ancient Greeks were one of the most advanced and wealthy nations in the world and Greece therefore has myriads of ancient structures and temples.
+Akin to the Romans, the ancient Greeks were one of the most advanced and wealthiest nations in the world and Greece therefore has myriads of ancient structures and temples.
 Athens put in place one of the first democracies in the world and the antic structures that were built in this context were so far ahead of their time that they are still considered architectural masterpieces.
-Like Rome, Athens has buildings that every architecture and history lover will have to visit at least once, such as the Acropolis and the Parthenon.
+Like Rome, Athens has buildings that every architecture and history lover will have to visit at least once in his life, such as the Acropolis and the Parthenon.

 8. Istanbul, Turkey